Skip to content

 • Software for COPPA compliance: Check out tools and technologies that can help you achieve and automate processes related to COPPA compliance.

-Why COPPA compliance matters
+Why COPPA Compliance Matters

-Key reasons why organizations may need to become COPPA compliant:
+With those changes in mind, there are a number of key reasons why organizations may need to become COPPA compliant:

 • Keep sensitive data safe online: COPPA compliance is a necessary tool to prevent unauthorized tracking, profiling, and potential privacy violations and exploitation of the personal information of children in the U.S.